toyxyz/toyxyz_train/duplicator_lora/README.md

 ![image](https://github.com/user-attachments/assets/23a559f1-3bbe-4d08-84c8-dec4686f393f)

 Each batch file must be modified with the path and parameters of the dataset you prepared before running it.

+Check the comments in the batch file for detailed settings.

 ## Run_duplicator.bat